ukb-dt/ai-review/index.md

 - The Rosetta Stone principle (each layer encodes the same truth)

 Separate cleanly:
-- Personal cosmology (Kisoro-Kampala reflections) → memoir/blog
+- Personal cosmology (Kisoro-Kampala reflections) → memoir/blog $ESQ$
-- Theoretical framework (pentad + calculus) → paper/documentation
+- Theoretical framework (pentad + calculus) → paper/documentation $PhD$
-- Production system (NHANES/SRTR risk engine) → codebase with explicit assumptions
+- Production system (NHANES/SRTR risk engine) → codebase with explicit assumptions $LLC$

 The AppendixBreath, the pentad should structure all three, but they shouldn't live in the same repository.